JupiterAmy/quintype-coding-problems/diamond-sweeper/README.md

 4. (Javascript) - Cover logic in your application with meaningful tests
 5. (Infra) - Get hot reloading working
 6. (Infra) - Get asset pipelining and minification working

+Solution:

+The solution has been designed with the online CDN's.
+So any specific library doesn't needs to be added.

+The approach to the solution is as follows...

+* A function generates eight unique random numbers which are considered as the hidden diamonds(positions on the grid.)

+* When user clikcs on the grid the diamond containing grid's position is compared with the clicked grid.
+If it matches the user sees a diamond.

+* At any point of time, user can choose to save the current state of the game and can load at a later point of time by using 'save progress' and 'load saved' buttons.

+* When 8 diamonds have been found, the user gets a final score which is the number of unturned cells.